 Let’s take a College Database as an example, a Student as an entity, the Student details such as Name, ID, Age, Address, etc. are the Attributes.
 And hence, there will be a relationship between them.

-In this model, the data is organised into a hierarchical structure with a one-to-many relationship between two various types of data.
-For instance, in a college, a department includes no. of courses, respective professors and students.
+In this model, the data is organized into a hierarchical structure with a one-to-many relationship between two various types of data.
+For instance, in a college, a department includes no. of courses, respective professors, and students.

 The Network Model is an extension of the Hierarchical Model, where it allows various relationships with linked records that implies multiple parent records.
 It will enable users to construct the model with sets of related records as per the mathematical set theory.
 Such a set includes a parent record and the number of child records.
 Each record belongs to multiple sets and enables the model for defining complex relationships.

 The Object-oriented Database Model includes a collection of objects that are associated with methods and features.
 It is also known as a post-relational database model as it incorporates tables and is not limited to tables.
 Such database models are known as hybrid models.
 There are various types of object-oriented databases, such as the hypertext database, multimedia database, etc.